They said it: Leaders at the UN, in their own words

 That's what the speechmaking at the U.N.
 General Assembly invariably produces each year.
 And each year, certain enormous topics and certain louder voices dominate.

-Here, The Associated Press takes the opposite approach and spotlights some thoughts you might not have heard — the voices of leaders speaking at the United Nations who might not have captured the headlines and the airtime on Friday, the fourth day of 2019 debate.
+Here, The Associated Press takes the opposite approach and spotlights some thoughts you might not have heard — the voices of leaders speaking at the United Nations who might not have captured the headlines and the airtime on Saturday, the fifth day of 2019 debate.

-"Nowadays politics is often perceived as a zero-sum game.
-Middle ground has become difficult to find, and common sense has become the least common of senses."
+"When I was a young boy in the Marshall Islands, the unavoidable sound of ocean waves crashing upon our coral reefs was, to me, a natural symphony.
+But to my grandchildren, this same sound is rapidly becoming, to them, a threat of inundation.
+Do they not share my same right to live in ancestral homes?"

 Comments